hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     trial density matrix.
 Helpful for ensuring the initial population is closer to the desired value in the input.
 Generally only applicable when **initial_matrix** is set to 'hartree_fock'.

-``piecewise_shift``
-    type: float.

-    Optional.
-Default: 0.

-    Controls the value of the simulation shift when the propagator is changed from the interaction picture to the Bloch equation, only used when **piecewise_beta** is specified.
-When moving between the interaction picture and the Bloch equation as the propagator the required shift to control the population exactly are in general vastly different.

 .. _operators_table: